Why We Need Less ‘Agile Method’ and More ‘Unfixed Mindset’

 Always make sure you pre-build your end-user checkpoints into the cadence of your workplan – and maintain your empathy habit… even when projects pick up pace.
 Even if you don’t yet know what question you’ll be asking.
 Even if it breaks the rhythm of your perfectly timed ‘sprint cycle’.

-the bravery to challenge consensusespecially when it goes against popular opinion
+The bravery to challenge consensusespecially when it goes against popular opinion.

 Momentum is a powerful thing… especially once you’ve rallied the whole team to work towards a common goal.
 Saying ‘no’, poking holes, raising doubt – on first glance they seem the antithesis of effective ‘collaboration’, but authentic dissent is actually a critical ingredient in innovation.
 It’s this challenging of our ideas in their earliest phases that ensures they’re strong enough to survive when they do make it to market.